Burial Costs in Florida (2026)

 How do I compare cemetery costs in Florida?

 Cemetery costs in Florida vary significantly even within the same city.
-Request a complete price list from each cemetery including plot cost, opening and closing fees, vault requirements, perpetual care fees, and any restrictions.
-Unlike funeral homes, cemeteries are not covered by the FTC Funeral Rule, so you will need to ask proactively for pricing details.
-Municipal and religious cemeteries often cost less than private cemeteries.
+Request a complete itemized price sheet from each cemetery — plot cost, opening-and-closing fees, vault policies, perpetual care, and any residency or denominational restrictions.
+Unlike funeral homes, cemeteries are not bound by the FTC Funeral Rule, so you have to ask proactively.
+In particular, church- and family-owned cemeteries in the South routinely underprice commercial memorial parks, and above-ground entombment is worth asking about in low-lying parts of Florida.

 Calculate Your Funeral Costs — Free Tools